cristianstoichin/proposals/dark_mist_proposal.md

 - You can evaluate code quality before hiring

 I'm ready to transform Dark Mist from vision to reality using my battle-tested platform as the foundation.
 Let's get your solution in front of pilot customers faster than your competitors expect.

+**Availability:** I can start work on your project in 3-5 days, ensuring dedicated focus on delivering your Dark Mist MVP within the 3-week timeline.

 Best regards,